spin off from Point.

 “Hey!”
 I flick my finger in front of her face.
 Finally losing my patience waiting for her to speak first.

 Nadya looks flustered, blinking her eyes in unfocused reaction.
 She hems nervously and reaches for her cup while avoiding my gaze to a bunch of teenagers near the coffee shop door.
-Like them suddenly attract her attention.
+Like they suddenly attract her attention.

 “Care to share?”
 I ask point blank.
 I know her well.
 She’ll act like nothing happens until she can’t bear it alone anymore.
 And that will be too late.
 She’ll crumple.